How Do You Get Bed Bugs?

-Bed bug bite symptoms are not always accurately diagnosed, since they can look like rashes, hives and other skin problems, as well as bites from mosquitoes or other insects.
+Bed bug bites are not always accurately diagnosed, since they can look like rashes, hives and other skin problems, as well as bites from mosquitoes or other insects.
 In fact, some people display no reaction when they’re bitten by bed bugs, even if they have an infestation.

 Rather than relying on insect bites that may or may not be from bed bugs at all, look for physical signs that may point to an infestation.
 Conduct a visual inspection while cleaning your room, replacing your bedding and washing your bedlinen (or when you’re staying at a hotel).